chiselstrike/docs.chiselstrike.com/README.md

    The server runs at http://localhost:3000/

 1. Make changes to the content.
-When you save a file, the local server should autmoatically reload them.
+When you save a file, the local server should automatically reload them.
 There are circumstances where the local server might get stuck and stop reloading - perform a browser reload to reset.

 1. Commit changes to the branch.
 Please keep each set of changes in separate